UCLL-Full-stack/project2425-group6-15/back-end/model/insight.md

 ### Gender

-Represents the gender of a user.
+Represents the gender of a account.

 -   **male**
 -   **female**